aliberts/BangerBot/README.md

 ## But... why?

 BangerBot is essentially a wrapper around [scdl](https://github.com/flyingrub/scdl) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-You could run a command with eihter of them and get the same result as with BangerBot.
+You could run a command with either of them and get the same result as with BangerBot.
 But you'd have to first decide which CLI tool to use depending on the source (Youtube or Soundcloud) and then remember their commands and all the options each time.

 Here's what the equivalent of `banger get <youtube_url>` looks like with, e.g., yt-dlp: